Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Results

 \section{Results}

-The effectiveness of the proposed \ac{hsi} approach was evaluated through Gazebo simulations and field experiments in a mock-up scenario.
-The simulations were performed using the MRS software stack~\cite{Baca2020mrs}, on a computer with an i7-10510U processor and 16GB of RAM.
-Videos of the experiments can be found at \url{https://mrs.felk.cvut.cz/gestures2024}, with snapshots in~\autoref{fig:system_demo}.
+The proposed \ac{hsi} approach was evaluated through both Gazebo simulations and field experiments conducted in a mock-up scenario.
+The simulations were performed using the MRS software stack~\cite{Baca2020mrs} on a computer with an i7-10510U processor and 16GB of RAM.
+Videos of the simulations and experiments can be found at \url{https://mrs.felk.cvut.cz/gestures2024}, with example frames shown in~\autoref{fig:system_demo}.
+The value $^H\varphi = 0$ is used in all presented simulations and experiments.